NicolasOmar/reactive-bulma/README.md

 In case you want to make your fork, I recommend you to update at least weekly using a custom command `npm run update`, which will run the following commands in order:
 - `update:deps`: Using a [npm-check-updates](https://www.npmjs.com/package/npm-check-updates) script, you will be able to choose which dependencies want to update to the latest version
-- `update:doctor`: Runs build and test checks to ensure your update will not break any current build.
+- `check:project`: Runs build and test checks to ensure your update will not break any current build.
-- `update:storybook`: Updates storybook to the latest version (following its recommended command) followed for a build check (similar to update:doctor, but for Storybook only)
+- `update:storybook`: Updates storybook to the latest version (following its recommended command) followed for a build check (similar to check:project, but for Storybook only)

 ## Versioning